LemmyNet/lemmy-docs/src/administration/troubleshooting.md

    ```sql
    select * from __diesel_schema_migrations ORDER BY run_on ASC;
    ```
-   You have to delete the entries in that table which match the current timestamp you appied them (This should typically be any time in the past few minutes)
+   You have to delete the entries in that table which match the current timestamp you applied them (This should typically be any time in the past few minutes)
    ```sql
    delete from __diesel_schema_migrations where version='20240228144211';
    ```